-I think it is no secret that I am a curious, curios person and I love new information!
+I think it is no secret that I am a curious, curious person and I love new information!

-In the picture below Sofia is hanging greenery to a light fixture at Restaurant Eve.
-Even though I had been there a million times, I never noticed that it would be a fun place for an installation if I hadn't gone on the Walk Through.
+In the picture below, Sofia is hanging greenery to a light fixture at Restaurant Eve.
+Even though I had been there a million times, I had never noticed that it would be a fun place for an installation if I hadn't gone on the walk through.

 A walk through is also a great time to meet the other vendors and coordinate how to make the day run as smoothy as possible.